 The appraised value of a home is more dependent on the “supply and demand” of different kinds of homes in an area.
 An appraiser typically looks at the square footage of a home rather than whether it’s a single or two-story house.
 If there are a lot of families moving into an area that are looking for two-story homes, it could increase the demand and, therefore, the value of the home.

 Considering your lot specifications

-In more developed areas where lot sizes may be smaller, a two-story home allows for more square footage on a smaller parcel, which may also favorably affect the homes appraised value.
+In more developed areas where lot sizes may be smaller, a two-story home allows for more square footage on a smaller parcel, which may also favorably affect the home’s appraised value.
 You may thus opt for a two-story home model that is specifically designed for narrow lots.
-Other factors to consider are trees on the lot, the view from windows and the curb appeal.
-Some people feel a two-story home would just look better on their particular piece of land, while others want a modern-style one-story with large pictures windows that overlook a garden in the front yard.
+Other factors to consider are trees on the lot, the view from windows, and the curb appeal.
+Some people feel a two-story home would just look better on their particular piece of land, while others want a modern-style one-story with large picture windows that overlook a garden in the front yard.